Fujifilm X-M5 Review

 At 25-degrees centigrade, the X-M5 is capable of recording 4K/30p video for over 60 minutes, this drops to around 20 minutes at 40-degrees.
 However, the camera is compatible with Fujifilm’s Cooling Fan (FAN-001) which takes the maximum recording time at 40-degrees back up to over 60 minutes.

-While the X-M5 doesn’t have physical (optical) in-camera stabilisation, Digital Image Stabilisation is available during video recording with options to suit when the camera is handheld as normal or you’re walking.
+While the X-M5 doesn’t have physical (optical) in-camera stabilisation, it's compatible with lens-based stabilisation and Digital Image Stabilisation is available during video recording.
+There's also an IS Mode Boost setting for greater stabilisation.
 Naturally, Digital Image Stabilisation isn’t accessible in open gate mode because it requires a crop.
 When recording in 4K or Full HD, there’s a crop of 1.32x or 1.44x depending on the frame rate.

-The Digital Image Stabilisation can work in partnership with stabilised lenses.
-It also corrects rolling shutter.
+The Digital Image Stabilisation can also help correct rolling shutter.

 Fujifilm’s Film Simulation modes are well-loved and the X-M5 has all 20: PROVIA/Standard, Velvia/Vivid, ASTIA/Soft, Classic Chrome, REALA ACE, PRO Neg.Hi, PRO Neg.Std, Classic Neg., Nostalgic Neg., ETERNA/Cinema, ETERNA BLEACH BYPASS, ACROS, ACROS + Ye Filter.
 ACROS + R Filter, ACROS + G Filter, Black & White, Black & White + Ye Filter, Black & White + R Filter, Black & White + G Filter, Sepia.
 They can be used in video and stills mode.